Pacific Crest Trail: Notable hikers

 The oldest person to thru-hike the trail is not fully established, with multiple competing claims.

 Fastest known times

 Self-supported

 On August 7, 2013, Heather "Anish" Anderson of Bellingham, Washington, set the self-supported speed record.
 She completed the PCT in 60 days, 17 hours, 12 minutes, beating the previous record by almost 4 days.
 She documented this journey in her book Thirst.
 In 2018 she became the first woman to complete the Triple Crown of Hiking in a single calendar year.

 Exactly nine years later, on August 7, 2022, Josh Perry improved upon the self-supported speed record, completing the PCT in 55 days, 16 hours and 54 minutes.

-In 2023, Nick Folwer set a new self-supported record of 52 days, 9 hours and 18 minutes.
+In 2023, Nick Fowler set a new self-supported record of 52 days, 9 hours and 18 minutes.
 While he was in the Sierra Nevada, Hurricane Hilary hit California, and he needed to spend 41 hours sheltering in a cave from the weather.

+Three years later, in 2026, Fowler bested his self-supported record by completing the trail in 45 days, 17 hours and 47 minutes, covering an average of 57 miles per day.
+He went through 15 pairs of shoes, traveling from the Canadian border to southern California.
+Fowler said he spent the previous year training for the big hike.